SpotlightKid/python-rtmidi/INSTALL-windows.rst

 Notes
 -----

-Compiling ``python-rtmidi`` with Windows Kernel Streaming support currently does not work due to syntax errors in ``RtMidi.cpp``.
-This is currently being investigated.
-You can enable Windows Kernel Streaming Support by providing the ``--winks`` option to the ``setup.py`` invocation, but this curently only leads to a compiler error.
+Windows Kernel Streaming support in RtMidi has been removed (it was brokene anyway) and consequently in ``python-rtmidi`` as well.

 Compiling with MinGW also does not work out-of-the-box yet.
 If you have any useful hints, please let the author know.